c-luhanga/SpotifyDW/docs/runbook.md

   t.TrackName,
   f.TrackPopularity
 FROM FactTrack f
-JOIN DimArtist a ON f.ArtistKey = a.ArtistKey
+JOIN DimArtist a ON f.ArtistKey = a.ArtistKey AND a.IsCurrent = 1
 JOIN DimTrack t ON f.TrackKey = t.TrackKey
 ORDER BY f.TrackPopularity DESC;
 ```